abdul-mumin001/hactoberfest2022-6/README.md

 ## Steps For Contribution

-    1. Fork this repo
+    1. Star this repo
-    2. Star this repo
+    2. Fork this repo
-    3. Add a file
+    3. Add Project/Solve issues
     4. Commit the code
     5. Make pull request
 ***